-Moderate-low: The submerged native vegetation is highly impacted by exotic submerged weeds C. demersum and E. densa, but the lake still has excellent water bird habitat.
+Moderate-low: The submerged native vegetation is highly impacted by exotic submerged weeds C. demersum and E. densa, but grass carp are removing them.
+The lake still has excellent water bird habitat.

 Alligator weed (Alternanthera philoxeroides) poses a threat to emergent vegetation.
 C. demersum and E. densa are well established as surface-reaching beds throughout much of the lake.
 Crack willow (Salix fragilis) was removed from a maimai location since the 2009 visit and report.